 Comprehensive Chromosomal Screening (CCS) & Genetic Testing

 At the Center for Advanced Reproductive Medicine & Fertility, our primary goal is to help our patients conceive a healthy pregnancy, and our fertility experts have found that the best chance for such a pregnancy involves Comprehensive Chromosome Screening (CCS).
-This test analyzes chromosomes in growing embryos — fertilized egg cells — to find any issues of concern, such as:
+This technology involves the analysis of chromosomes in growing embryos to help determine several issues such as:

 - If the embryo is developing normally and healthily

 - The potential for an embryo’s successful implantation

 - The gender of any viable embryos in the batch

 What Does CCS Really Do?

 CCS is a procedure that involves a biopsy of the embryo’s outer layer of cells at Day 5 or 6 of development; i.e. the blastocyst stage, so that reproductive genetic scientists can then examine these biopsies to make sure they are healthy — meaning that they have the right structure and number of chromosomes (23 pairs).
 When embryos have too many or too few chromosomes, it is called aneuploidy (AN-yoo-ploy-dee), which most commonly affects women over 35 and can result in serious, life-long illnesses or conditions for the child, such as Down Syndrome.
 Often, though, embryos with aneuploidy do not implant in the uterus or, if they do implant, result in miscarriages.